 All concerns, discussions and decisions made, and the reasons for those decisions, must be recorded in writing.
-A member of staff must make an accurate record on a YAT Significant Event Form (Appendix IV) or YAT Welfare Concern Form (Appendix V) as soon as possible noting what was said or seen, putting the event into context, and giving the date, time and location.
-All records must be passed to and discussed with the Director of Programmes & Development as a matter of urgency.
+A member of staff must make an accurate record on a YAT Significant Event Form where relevant (Appendix IV) and on My Concern (for concerns about young people) or Confide (for concerns about adults).
+Information must be recorded putting the event into context, and giving the date, time and location.
+All records must be logged and discussed with the Director of Programmes & Development as a matter of urgency.